agrbin/snapscale-article/README.md

 - Built a mobile app for photo-based weight-logging, reminders, and export to FitBit.
 - Launched th with a fake backend - each image would trigger a notification on my phone for me to read the numbers instead of the ML model
-- Implemented the UI for reading the numbers from images and labeling them
+- Implemented the UI for reading the numbers from images and labelling them
 - Implemented the evaluation framework for image recognition problem

 Only then, when everything was ready and it seemed that the product may work, I tackled the AI: